CRM adoption: How to improve dealmaker & AE adoption rates

 1. Usage

 The simplest—and most direct—measure of your CRM adoption rate is login rate.
 While this may not fully address the usage of every feature or the depth of use, login rates indicate exactly who is accessing your CRM.
-The next step is a step deeper into how your team is using the platform.
+The next step is to understand how your team is using the platform.

 2. User behavior